efunneko/gopigo-tilt-controller/README.md

 If all is working you will get a screen with a couple of speed gauges and a speed slider.
 You can touch the speed slider and you should be able to make the wheels go forward or backwards by sliding your finger up and down.
 Now if you tilt the phone/table side to side it will vary the speed of the wheels in order to make it turn.

 NOTE that you need to hold the phone or tablet in landscape orientation so that the tilting works.
+NOTE you must only have a single phone/tablet connected to the gopigo at a time or you will confuse it.

+# Auto start after turning on gopigo

+If you want to have this server automatically start after powering on the gopigo, you need to login into the gopigo and run the following:

+    sudo echo 'cd /home/pi/gopigo-tilt-controller.py && ./gopigo-tilt-controller.py' >> /etc/rc.local

+You should test this with a reboot:

+    sudo reboot

+Then wait at least 30 seconds and try to connect to the gopigo from a browser.

+# Future Items

+Things that should be fixed:

+* Behave better when multiple browsers are connected
+* Detect an orientation change of the browser
+* Handle the tilt properly when in portrait mode